Excess supply: Consequences

-Example

-Assume ice cream seller and he is expected that next week will be a beautiful sunny week so he made up resources for that.
-But unfortunately, his weather forecast is wrong and next week is really cold.
-The change of the weather leads to an instant change of demand and it changes the equilibrium of the market.
-Our ice cream seller needs to sell the ice cream for a high price, higher than the current equilibrium, so it is an excess of supply.
+Examples

 During the COVID-19 pandemic, many examples of excess supply were seen.
 Firstly, the limited mobility of people across borders, due to pandemic measures, contributed to labour shortages; especially in the agricultural sector.
 The shift of demand and the disruption of supply chains led to excess supply seen in industries that could not adapt to the new norm caused by the global pandemic.

 The 2020 Russia–Saudi Arabia oil price war is a perfect example of excess oil supplied by these two countries.
 After failing to reach an agreement the OPEC+ alliance was disbanded, and shortly after Russia increased its production of oil, Saudi Arabia followed and a price war emerged.
 This combined with the lower demand for oil, caused by the pandemic, led to excess supply with prices even going negative on the 20th of April.
 Even after Russia and Saudi Arabia reached an agreement to cut oil production, excess supply was still present.